 Worship Arts leaders are called to be well-rounded visionaries, and Northwestern Core program is a vital part of the preparation of our future leaders for the church.
 The Worship Arts curriculum is built on courses in biblical theology, Christian history, worship theory, and artistic tasks specifically related to leading worship within the twenty-first century evangelical church.
 In addition, students are encouraged to choose electives or even a second major in an area of their particular giftedness.

 Theology

-- NWC 450SR The Meaning of Life
+- BTS 335x Theology and Church Ministry

 - BTS 345 Theology of Worship

 - THE 305 Story and Worship

-- WOR 220WI Worship Words